Platycerium, Staghorn Fern : cultivation and care

 Planting the Platycerium

-Where to install the Platycerium?
+Where to Install the Platycerium?

-When to plant it?
+When to Plant It?

-The best time to install a Platycerium is in spring or early summer, when the plant enters its active growth period.
+The best time to install a Platycerium is in spring or early summer, when the plant enters its active growth phase.
 This gives it time to adapt well to its new support or pot before winter.

-How to plant it?
+How to Plant It?

-In a pot
+In a Pot

 - Use a wide, shallow pot with drainage holes.